-Need a tool to overcome geo-blocking?
-Then people will recommend you all sorts of things.
-You’ll keep hearing acronyms like DNS, smart DNS, and VPN.
-But what do they do and are they really what you need?
+When it comes to accessing web content, people will recommend all sorts of things.
+You’ll keep hearing acronyms like DNS (Domain Name System), smart DNS, and VPN (Virtual Private Network).
+But what do they do, and are they really what you need?
 This article will tell you all you need to know about them – and how to choose the right option for you.

 What is DNS?

-DNS is an acronym for a Domain Name System.
-It’s like a phonebook for computers: when you give them a name (website address), they use the DNS to look up the phone number (website’s IP address).
+The Domain Name System (DNS) is like a phonebook for computers: when you give them a name (website address), they use the DNS to look up the phone number (website’s IP address).
 That’s how computers are able to reach them.
 Most people use the default DNS supplied by their internet service provider (ISP).

 Changing your DNS can help overcome the most basic ISP-level blocks that are carried out at the DNS level.